- Party Principles

 We recognise that climate change is a real and growing threat to this planet and accept our responsibility to show determination and leadership in addressing the challenge and preparing Uttlesford for a sustainable future.

-We will strive to deliver truly Green Communities, with new open spaces, more trees and improved connectivity for walking and cycling.
+We will strive to deliver Green Communities with new open spaces, more trees and improved connectivity for walking and cycling.